-- Using the SSCB Levels of Need, decide whether or not there are sufficient grounds for suspecting significant harm, in which case a referral must be made to the MAP and the police if it is appropriate. - 2.
-Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to the MAP.
+- Using the SSCP Levels of Need, decide whether or not there are sufficient grounds for suspecting significant harm, in which case a request for support must be made to the C-SPA and the police if it is appropriate. - 2.
+Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to the C-SPA.
 However, this should only be done when it will not place the child at increased risk or could impact a police investigation.
 The child's views should also be taken into account.